Bjorn-Ahlander/MapboxMap_April24/README.md

-Try to invoke some api
+Try to invoke some api.
+The work continues.